 Optional: - Study Guide and Solutions Manual, Wade & Simek, 7th ed.
-ISBN 978-032-159-8714 - Molecular Model kit

-Method of instruction: Lecture and discussion.
+ISBN 978-032-159-8714 Method of instruction: Lecture and discussion.
 Lectures may be supplemented with classroom discussion, use of molecular models, use of multimedia, and/or use of computer based materials as well as individual and/or group problem solving.
 Suggested problems will be given from the textbook.
-Grading: Semester grades will be determined by the following criteria:

-The best two (2) out of three (3) in-class unit exams at ~100 points each and a comprehensive final exam at ~200 points.
+Discussions will incorporate explanation of theory, review of exam questions or completion of lecture material.
+Discussion handouts will be completed and turned in after each discussion.

+Grading: Semester grades will be determined by the following criteria: Each weekly discussion will incorporate a handout worth one (1) point.
+The collective point total of the handouts prior to each unit exam will be added to the subsequent exam.
+Exams will incorporate theory up to and including the lecture prior to the exam.
+The best two (2) out of three (3) unit exams (~100 pts. each) and one cumulative final exam (~200 points).
 See course/exam schedule.
 There are no early and no make-up exams.
-For a single missed unit exam, that unit exam score will be dropped.
+For a single, missed unit exam, that exam will be dropped.
 For a second and third missed unit exam, the score entered will be zero.
 The student must have a valid and verifiable reason for missing the final exam, such as a serious illness requiring hospitalization, and so forth.
 Oversleeping, not knowing the date and time of the final exam or not being prepared and so forth, are not valid reasons.
 If a verifiable and valid reason cannot be provided a zero score for the final exam will be recorded.
-Students must bring their Loyola I.D. to each exam.
 Students are not allowed to leave during exams.
 If you leave, you must turn in your exam and you will be considered finished with the exam.
 Students cannot begin an exam and decide not to complete it.
 Students must turn in all exam materials when finished.
-Exams cannot be taken from the classroom: see Academic Integrity Violations.
-For discussions there will be a handout to be completed and turned in often at the end of the discussion period.
-Each weekly discussion handout will have a maximum value of 1 point, which will essentially be "free" points to be added to the student's point total earned from the associated unit exam.
+Exams cannot be taken from lecture: see Academic Integrity Violations.
+The grade-score correlation (curve) for each exam will be given.